 In this four-year, accredited, MSci course, you will spend the third year in paid employment.
 By working and studying in an industrial setting you will not only be significantly enhancing your CV and career prospects but this ‘year out’ will also provide you with valuable research experience that will stand you in great stead for the research project that you will carry out when you return to Birmingham for your final year.

 Birmingham Chemistry has strong research links with many chemical companies including AstraZeneca, GlaxoSmithKline, Reckitt Benkiser and Procter and Gamble, and we will use our industrial contacts to help you in your search for a suitable employer.
 Graduates from this programme have excellent employment opportunities, although many choose to enhance these further by studying for a PhD before pursuing a career in industry.

-Each year contains 120 credits of taught material, which is delivered in modules that are typically worth 10 or 20 credits.
-In the first two years, you will take 60 credits of core chemistry courses, which cover the fundamental aspects of the subject.
-These courses include a significant practical component, which not only allows us to develop your practical skills and techniques in a range of experiments, but also to consolidate the theory you will have covered in associated lectures.
-The remaining 60 credits comprise modules designed to support these core courses and include optional chemistry modules, mathematics courses, laboratory modules, as well as courses which focus on communications skills and employability.
+120 credits of taught material are delivered each year, in modules that are typically worth 10 or 20 credits.
+In the first two years, you will take 60 credits of core chemistry courses, covering the fundamental aspects of the subject.
+These courses include a significant practical component, which not only allows you to develop your practical skills and techniques, but also to consolidate the associated theory from your lectures.
+The remaining 60 credits comprise modules designed to support these core courses and include optional chemistry modules, mathematics courses, laboratory modules, and courses which focus on communications skills and employability.